-There has never been a better or more important time to study geography.
-With growing interest in issues such as climate change, migration, environmental degradation and social cohesion, geography is one of the most relevant subjects a young person can choose to study.
+With growing interest in issues such as climate change, migration, environmental degradation and social cohesion, Geography is one of the most relevant subjects a young person can choose to study.

-The GCSE, A Level and IB courses develop a broad spectrum of knowledge and understanding.
+A large number of pupils who have studied either of the Department’s courses in the Middle School each year choose to continue their study of the subject into Sixth Form as part of their A Level or IB programme.
+Both courses develop a broad spectrum of knowledge and understanding.
 They discover, for example; why our human and physical landscapes appear as they are, how they form, and how they inter-relate at various scales.
 How and why patterns of human and physical features differ from place to place.
 The differences and inequality within the human world; especially the economic, social and political causes of inequality and economic development.
 The importance of different spatial scales — global to local — and time scales for physical and human processes.
 The way particular places and regions have evolved to be distinctive.
 How to observe, describe, analyse, represent, interpret and report information about the world and how it operates as an integrated system.

 The department boasts a thriving Geography Society, hosting fortnightly lectures in the Autumn and Spring terms which help to enhance pupils’ knowledge and understanding of the geographical world.
 The department is able to make use of the school’s location within Oxford to invite prestigious academics from the local universities to speak.
 Recent lecturers have included Danny Dorling, Patricia Daley and Tim Marshall.

 Fieldwork is an essential part of the study of Geography and recent trips in the UK have included visits to Dorset the London Olympic Park, in addition to several local data collection visits in Oxford and its surrounding area.
 In the Sixth Form, A Level and IB pupils take part in a residential field trip to South Wales.
 The department has also run international field trips, most recently to Iceland.